Antoine-Éléonor-Léon Leclerc de Juigné: French Revolution

 Resulting at 135 votes approving this proposal, 127 voted in opposition, and 12 more joined with reservations.
 The motion, defeated by four votes of majority, made Archbishop Juigné very unpopular.
-On 24 June, as he was leaving the Assembly at Versailles, his carriage was attacked by the very people who a few months prior he had snatched from the horrors of hunger.
+On 24 June, as he was leaving the Assembly at Versailles, his carriage was attacked by — allegedly — people who he had given food some months prior.
 On the 27th he agreed to meet with the Third Estate, and his accession was hailed by the general acclamations of the assembly.

 At the end of the night of 4 August he proposed to sing a "Te Deum" of rejoicing, and on the 11th, he renounced the ecclesiastical tithes:

 In the name of my confreres, in the name of my co-operators, and of all the clergy who belong to this august Assembly, we are giving ecclesiastical tithes to the hands of a just and generous nation.
 May the Gospel be proclaimed, may divine worship be celebrated with decency and dignity, may the churches be provided with virtuous and zealous priests; that the poor of the people are helped, this is the destination of our tithes, that is the end of our ministry and our vows.
 We entrust ourselves to the National Assembly, and we have no doubt that it will afford us the means to honor worthily and equally sacred objects.

 On 20 September, he offered the silverware of the churches, and on 14 April 1790, sent to the assembly his civic oath.